saltyorg/docs/docs/sandbox/apps/handbrake.md

 ### 3. Setup

-1. Edit the HandBrake section in [saltbox `settings.yml`:](../settings.md) and enter your desired password.
+1. Edit the HandBrake section in [sandbox `settings.yml`:](../settings.md) and enter your desired password.
 Please note that it MUST be less than eight characters.

     ``` { .yaml }
     handbrake: